rayepps/blog/_posts/2016-08-27-Essentials-of-AutoMapper.md

 {% endhighlight %}

+As always I reccommend you at least overlook the official documentation on the [AutoMapper wiki](https://github.com/AutoMapper/AutoMapper/wiki/Custom-value-resolvers).

 ### The Big Difference Between Resolvers and Converters
 You can declare a Type Converter once and AutoMapper will always there after use it when mapping those types without having to again be told to use it.
 A Value Converter on the other hand needs to be mentioned specifically each and every time you would like to use it.

+## Meet The Maker
+I can only tell you what I know.
+Jimmy Bogart is the creator of AutoMapper and he keeps up a pretty great and informational [blog](https://lostechies.com/jimmybogard/category/automapper/) about it.
+Go see it.